delaykimm/time-text-alignment/README.md

 ## Core Motivation

-Existing time-series-LLM alignment methods have the following limitations.

 ### Problem
-	- Existing methods are often limited to coarse, channel-wise alignment.
+Existing time-series–text alignment methods still suffer from several limitations:

+- They often rely on **coarse, channel-wise alignment**, without fully capturing temporal semantics across time.
-	- Paired time-series–text data is scarce, making explicit cross-modal semantic grounding difficult.
+- **Paired time-series–text data is scarce**, making explicit cross-modal semantic grounding difficult.
-	- Attention-based matching does not guarantee true semantic alignment.
+- **Attention-based matching** with textual anchors or prototypes does not guarantee true semantic alignment.
-	- Soft prompts are not human-interpretable, and even natural-language prompts often leave a substantial modality gap unresolved.

-→ This makes the learned alignment hard to interpret and trust.
+- Prompt-based approaches remain limited: some rely on **soft prompts** that are not human-interpretable, while others still suffer from a substantial **modality gap** between time-series embeddings and text representations.

+→ As a result, it remains unclear why a specific time-series pattern is linked to a particular textual meaning, limiting interpretability and trustworthiness.

 ### Key Insight

-	- Numbers are the shared semantic unit between time-series and text.
+- **Numbers are the shared semantic unit between time-series and text.**
-	- Time-series should be aligned to the language semantic space of LLMs, rather than forcing LLMs to adapt to raw time-series inputs.
+- Instead of forcing LLMs to directly process raw time-series values, a more principled approach is to **align time-series representations with the language semantic space of LLMs**.
-	- Human-interpretable numeric text can provide a more reliable basis for semantic alignment.
+- Converting numeric values into **human-interpretable natural-language expressions** provides a meaningful basis for semantic alignment.

 ### Our Solution

-	- Convert numeric values into natural-language prompts so that LLMs can encode them in a semantically meaningful form.
+- Convert **numeric values and timestamps into natural-language prompts**.
-	- Use frozen GPT-2 embeddings as a semantic reference space.
+- Use **frozen GPT-2 embeddings** as a text-derived semantic reference space.
-	- Train only the time-series encoder to align temporal representations with these text-derived embeddings.
+- Train the **time-series encoder** to align with these semantic embeddings.
-	- Design an alignment objective that captures both time flow and channel information, enabling fine-grained cross-modal alignment.
+- Design an alignment objective that captures both **temporal flow and channel structure**.
-	- Jointly optimize alignment and forecasting objectives to show that semantically grounded alignment improves both interpretability and forecasting performance.
+- Jointly optimize alignment and forecasting objectives to improve both **interpretability and forecasting performance**.

----

 ## Key Ideas

-- Use numbers as the core alignment criterion between time-series and text.
+- **Numbers as the core alignment criterion**
-- Convert numeric values and timestamps into natural-language prompts.
+- **Numeric-to-text prompt conversion**
-- Use frozen GPT-2 embeddings as semantic references.
+- **Frozen GPT-2 embeddings as semantic references**
-- Capture both temporal flow and channel structure in the alignment design.
+- **Time-series encoder alignment in the LLM space**
-- Validate semantic alignment through forecasting performance and interpretability.
+- **Temporal flow + channel-aware alignment**
+- **Forecasting-based validation of semantic alignment**

 ---
 ## System Architecture